malvikasharan/APRICOT/README.md

 ````
 APRICOT_analysis
     └───├output
             └───├visualization_files # Location for the output data obtained from the subcommand 'vis'
-            |        └───├domain_highlighting
+            |        └───├domain_highlighting  # Highlighting the domain
             |        └───├homologous_pdb_msa
             |        └───├overview_and_statistics
             |        └───├secondary_structure